RedHatRanger/rhcsa9vagrant/study_notes/ex200_exam_objectives.md

 - Interrupt the boot process in order to gain access to a system
 - Identify CPU/memory intensive processes and kill processes
 - Adjust process scheduling
-- Manage tuning profiles
+- Manage tuning profiles (SEE LAB #18)
 - Locate and interpret system log files and journals
 - Preserve system journals
-- Start, stop, and check the status of network services (systemctl start/stop/status/enable/disable <service>)
+- Start, stop, and check the status of network services
 - Securely transfer files between systems

 ### Configure local storage